tokenring-ai/image-generation/README.md

 This command:
 1. Scans the output directory for image files (jpg, jpeg, png, webp)
-2. Reads EXIF metadata from each file
+2. Reads EXIF metadata from each file using exiftool-vendored
 3. Rebuilds the index with metadata (filename, MIME type, dimensions, keywords)

 **Example:**